ptdriscoll/klrn-passport-referrals/README.md

 ### Hide files from public

 The ".htaccess" file uses [mod_rewrite](https://httpd.apache.org/docs/current/rewrite/) to restrict public access to everything important except "run.php".
-Removing the hash (#) on the last line will hide "run.php" as well, which makes sense when relying on a terminal or chron job to call that page.
+Removing the hash (#) on the last line will hide "run.php" as well, which makes sense when relying on a terminal or chron job.

 [Mod_rewrite can be avoided](https://httpd.apache.org/docs/current/rewrite/avoid.html) by instead configuring the server to set file restrictions.